panmar/blog/content/locality-sensitive-hashing-minhash.rst

     similar_groups = group_by_hash(mems, min_hashes)

-If we repeat this procedure for different hashes, the most similar mems will land more frequently in the same groups.
+If we repeat this process using different hash functions, the most similar memes will end up in the same groups more frequently.

-Described algorithm is called `MinHash <https://en.wikipedia.org/wiki/MinHash>`_ and is usefull for grouping similar sets of items.
+The algorithm I’ve just described is called `MinHash <https://en.wikipedia.org/wiki/MinHash>`_, and it’s a powerful technique for grouping similar sets of items efficiently.